gregversteeg/LinearCorex/README.md

 See [Sifting Common Info...](https://arxiv.org/abs/1606.02307) and [Maximally informative representations...](https://arxiv.org/abs/1410.7404) for work building up to this method.
 The theory behind this is not available yet.

+### Troubleshooting visualization
+To get the visualization of the hierarchy looking nice sometimes takes a little effort.
+To get graphs to compile correctly do the following.
+Using "brew" to install, you need to do "brew install gts" followed by "brew install --with-gts graphviz".
+The (hacky) way that the visualizations are produced is the following.
+The code, vis_corex.py, produces a text file called "graphs/graph.dot".
+This just encodes the edges between nodes in dot format.
+Then, the code calls a command line utility called sfdp that is part of graphviz, "sfdp graph.dot -Tpdf -Earrowhead=none -Nfontsize=12  -GK=2 -Gmaxiter=1000 -Goverlap=False -Gpack=True -Gpackmode=clust -Gsep=0.01 -Gsplines=False -o graph_sfdp.pdf".
+These dot files can also be opened with OmniGraffle if you would like to be able to manipulate them by hand.
+If you want, you can try to recompile graphs yourself with different options to make them look nicer.
+Or you can edit the dot files to get effects like colored nodes, etc.